Louver Aesthetics - Design Options for Architectural Louvers

 Hidden and Recessed Mullions

 For many standard louvers, you can choose a recessed or hidden mullion option.
-These options can remove the visible divisions between louvers, creating the same continuous lines for louvers linked together.
+These options can remove the visible divisions between louvers, creating the same continuous lines for louvers linked.

 A recessed mullion has a support member hidden behind the conjoined blades.
 This style still shows a small bit of mullion, which may be noticeable as a viewer gets closer to the louver.
 A hidden mullion will have supporting members behind the conjoined blades.
-Hidden mullions are entirely hidden behind the blades of the louver, but this design may affect the louver's wind load capabilities.
-The blade supports will not have the same structural integrity of a standard frame louver, and thus will be affected by high winds.
+Although this design hides mullions completely behind the louver blades, it might affect the louver's wind load capabilities.
+The lack of structural integrity, compared to a standard frame louver, will make the blade supports vulnerable to high winds.

-With recessed and hidden mullions, a series of intake louvers can look like a single unit.
+With recessed and hidden mullions, a series of intake louvers can look like a single louver.
 And even better, these changes won’t affect the louver’s air performance.

 Custom shapes

 Many louvers are also available in custom shapes.
 Louvers can be more than just squares and rectangles.
-A custom shape louver can be any shape you want.
+A custom shaped louver can be any shape you want.
 Need an arch shape?
 Or a circle?
-How about a nice triangle for your entry way?
+How about a nice triangle in your entry way?

-In general, wind driven rain and hurricane louvers are not available with these options.
-Because of their specific purpose – to withstand heavy storm conditions – their design cannot be changed.
+Wind driven rain and hurricane louvers are not available with these options.
+Their specific purpose—withstanding heavy storm conditions—prevents design changes.
 But that doesn’t mean you’re stuck forever with a bare-metal severe weather louver.
 There are other ways to spruce up a louver.

 Finishes and Color Options